We may earn money when you click on links to our partners. Advertiser Disclosure

 Gusto – Easiest Payroll Software for Small Businesses

 Gusto offers many features to make HR more manageable.
 Payroll stands out as the number one offering.
-The best HR and payroll software for small businesses runs payroll and automates it so employees are always paid on time.
-It also files local, state, and federal payroll taxes at the end of each fiscal year – something other software charges extra for.
+It automates and runs payroll, so employees are always paid on time.
+It also files local, state, and federal payroll taxes at the end of each fiscal year—something other software charges extra for.

 Pros